lobsterglep/AI_project/README.md

 ### Testing Environment

 ### Process
-The dummy is dropped in the air and assess its injury by the calculation of ground impact speed.
+The dummy is dropped in the air and assess its injury by the calculation of ground impact speed of each body part.

 # Usage
 ### • Install ML-Agents release 20